-On April 28, 2018, Lions Gate Hospital and Squamish General Hospital became the first two acute care sites to go live.
-Two VCH Coastal rural sites, Whistler Health Care Centre and Pemberton Health Centre, followed in September and October 2018.
+On April 28, 2018, Vancouver Coastal Health's Lions Gate Hospital and Squamish General Hospital became the first two acute care sites to go live with the CST Cerner clinical information system.
+Whistler Health Care Centre and Pemberton Health Centre, followed in September and October 2018.

-R.W Large Memorial Hospital in Bella Bella, Bella Coola General Hospital, Sechelt Hospital and Powell River General Hospital (screening mammography only) went live in October and November 2018 with Medical Imaging functionality in the new clinical information system.
+R.W Large Memorial Hospital in Bella Bella, Bella Coola General Hospital, Sechelt Hospital and Powell River General Hospital (screening mammography only) went live in October and November 2018 with Medical Imaging functionality in the CST Cerner system.

 Stay tuned for more information around timing for the remaining sites.